solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

-This section showed you many tools Microsoft Azure provided to give you peace of mind that your cloud-based workload will be just as secure as if you were running it on-premses.
+This section showed you many tools Microsoft Azure provided to give you peace of mind that your cloud-based workload will be just as secure as if you were running it on-premises.

 # 07 / Testing